 - Copies of your ASCSA or AAR recommendation letters (each letter writer should forward a copy directly to the Chair; he or she does not have to include an additional letter specifically for the Hahn Committee)

-Please submit all materials via email (include “Hahn Scholarship Application” in the subject line) by February 15, 2020 to Stephen Ogumah at firstname.lastname@example.org
+Please submit all materials via email (include “Hahn Scholarship Application” in the subject line) by February 15, 2022 to Kiki Aranita (firstname.lastname@example.org).

 Recent Hahn Scholarship Winners: